 Marys River headwaters in the Coast Range north of Summit and flows down toward Philomath and Corvallis.

-There is some pretty good bass fishing in this reach of the river, both for smallmouth and largemouth, as well as other warmwater species.
+There is some pretty good bass fishing in this reach of the river, primarily for smallmouth, as well as other warmwater species.

 Check out some of the many sloughs, as well as the mainstem for smallmouth.